MonetDBSolutions/MonetDBe-Python/doc/API.rst

 API
 ===

-This page contains a list of all functions and classes in MonetDBe-python (monetdbe).
+This page contains a list of all functions and classes in MonetDBe-Python project (monetdbe).

 Connection
 ==========